irfan-hossain-bhuiyan/prova-mam-project/README.md

 5. Visualize the change in a graph to see,how the graph changes with the shift of axis.
 6. Being simple

 We did touched every one of those,We could add more,by the time being we restricted ourselve in simple.

+### The things we wanted to added but didn't got time

+1. A animation to show the graph is moving and visualzie it beutifully other then instantly.

 Now first see what our program can do,
 ![Program video](doc_images/run_program.gif)